Swampbuster

-Although not provided by statute, the USDA in their effort to protect wetlands, added stronger wetland protections by internal agency policy (USDA Natural Resources Conservation Service's National Food Security Act Manual (NFSAM)) and eventually by regulation in 1996 (7 CRR 12.2-Definitions).
-These additional protections, provided by agency policy and Departmental regulation, without statutory authority, were provided to certain wetland types that provide habitat to migratory waterfowl.
-These wetland types are (prairie potholes, playa lakes and pocosins) and are provided special protections under what NRCS identifies as a Farmed Wetland (FW).
+Although not provided by statute, the USDA NRCS in their effort to protect wetlands, added stronger wetland protections by internal agency policy (USDA Natural Resources Conservation Service's National Food Security Act Manual (NFSAM)) and eventually by regulation in 1996 (7 CRR 12.2-Definitions).
+These additional protections, provided by agency policy and Departmental regulation, in conflict with statutory authority, were provided to certain wetland types that provide habitat to migratory waterfowl.
+For example, certain wetland types (prairie potholes, playa lakes and pocosins) are provided special protections under what NRCS identifies as a Farmed Wetland (FW).
+Another example of NRCS exceeding their statutory authorities, is when the agency added to internal agency policy, and ignoring rule-writing as required by the Administrative Procedure Act (APA), a change in the statutory trigger of non compliance ("making production possible").
+NRCS defines by policy that "making production possible" includes increasing yields by drainage on lands (wetlands) where production was already possible.
+The efforts by NRCS to exceed their statutory authorities are commonly and successfully challenged in the courts (Barthel v.
+USDA 1999, Koshman v.
+USDA 2012).